History of the club

 Two important events marked the beginning of the second decade - the resignation of sixteen members to form the Waikanae Bowling Club and the formation of the Waikanae Beach Women's Bowling Club.
 This breakaway group, fourteen of whom were foundation members, had made a valuable contribution to the club.
 All but five served on the Executive in one or more positions and had been the backbone of the club since its formation.
 The President and other officers made strenuous efforts to avoid the break-away, but were unsuccessful as matters had proceeded too far.
 The reason for the resignations is not documented, but it was generally believed at the time that the club's policy of prohibiting the consumption of alcohol in the pavilion was the major factor.
 A small social room had been erected on the opposite side of the green to act as a 'bar', but the separation of members into two groups was not conducive to harmonious relationships in the club.
 However, the club recovered quickly from the loss of members by the influx of ten new members to commence the 1955-56 year with 67 players.

 The second green - A Green.

 The next noteworthy event was the decision of the Executive to develop the remaining land, on which it had an option, so that the women could have their own club.
-Ten women had formed the Waikanae Beach Women's Bowling Club earlier in 1954 and with one hundred pounds donated by Mrs E L Lorenzen purchased one acre on which A green and the main pavilion now stand.
+Ten women had formed what was called the Waikanae Women's Bowling Club (although it was located at the Beach club) earlier in 1954, and with one hundred pounds donated by Mrs E L Lorenzen purchased one acre on which A green and the main pavilion now stand.
 She also donated the cup for the Championship Fours.
 A foundation member, Mrs Lorenzen was the first life member receiving the award in 1957.